lumilio/Jungle-didakoo.com-README.md/README.md

 &ensp;

 ## Movement of the Animals
 All animals have the same basic move, although some have extra moves.
 The basic move is just one space either forward, backward, left or right.
 The animals never move diagonally.
-An animal is eaten by an opposing animal moving onto its square.
-The attacking animal must be of equal or higher power than the one being eaten.
+An animal is eaten by an opposing animal moving on its square.
+The attacking animal must be equal or higher power than the one being eaten.

 ![Imgur Image](http://i.imgur.com/SgkNoTG.jpg)
 ### Extra moves
-1) The Rat, although it is the least powerful piece, has the power to capture the Elephant.
+1) The Rat has the power to capture the Elephant.
 The Elephant can not capture the Rat.
 2) The Rat, and no other animal, can move in the water.
 3) Both the Lion and the Tiger can jump over the water, moving from one bank straight forward, backward, left or right to the first square of dry land on the other side.
 They may capture in this move as well.
 The Lion and Tiger can not jump over a rat if in the water.